 An essential part of remote onboarding is scaling remote teams up to the company’s expectations, missions, and values.
-A robust training program with step by step processes of the courses to be undertaken should be prepared by the companies as part of its remote employees onboarding process.
-The program must comprise of the following:
+A robust training program with step-by-step processes of the courses to be undertaken should be prepared by the companies as part of its remote employee’s onboarding process.
+The program must comprise of the following,

 - An induction to the company’s mission, vision, and values